leepface/presto/presto-docs/src/main/sphinx/functions/math.rst

     The a, b parameters must be positive real numbers and value v must be a real value.
     The value v must lie on the interval [0, 1].

+.. function:: inverse_logistic_cdf(mu, s, p) -> double

+    Compute the inverse of the logistic cdf with given mu, s parameters for the cumulative probability (p): P(N < n).
+The s parameter must be a positive real value.
+    The probability p must lie on the interval [0, 1].

+.. function:: logistic_cdf(mu, s, v) -> double

+    Compute the logistic cdf with given mu, s parameters:  P(N < v; mu, s).
+    The s parameter must be a positive real number and value v must be a real value.
+    The value v must lie on the interval [0, 1].

 .. function:: ln(x) -> double

     Returns the natural logarithm of ``x``.